Dearne Family Centre - Childcare

 - Link to latest ofsted inspection report

-At the Dearne Family Centre we have a team of experienced early year’s practitioners who are supported by a knowledgeable and experienced senior practitioner and Assistant Manager.
-The senior is also the SENCO; she has a wealth of knowledge and experience at working with and supporting children who require additional support.
+At the Dearne Family Centre we have a team of experienced Early Year’s Practitioners who are supported by a knowledgeable and experienced Senior Practitioner and Assistant Manager.
+The Senior Practitioner and Assistant Manager are both SENCO and have a wealth of knowledge and experience at working with and supporting children who require additional support.
 Staff at the centre are honest and open and communicate openly with parents and carers about children’s learning and progress.